openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ### Change Management Metrics
 Cluster wide change management information will be made available through cluster metrics.
 Each resource containing the stanza must expose the following metrics:
+- Whether any change management strategy is enabled.
+- Which change management strategy is enabled.
+This can be used not notify SRE when a cluster begins using a non-standard strategy (e.g. during emergency corrective action).
 - The number of seconds until the next known permitted change window.
-See `cm_change_eta` metric.
+See `change_management_next_change_eta` metric.
+This might be used to notify an SRE team of an approaching permissive window.
 - The number of seconds until the current change window closes.
-See `cm_change_remaining` metric.
+See `change_management_permissive_remaining` metric.
 - The last datetime at which changes were permitted (can be nil).
-See `cm_change_last` metric (which represents this as seconds instead of a datetime).
+See `change_management_last_change` metric (which represents this as seconds instead of a datetime).
+This could be used to notify an SRE team if a cluster has not had the opportunity to update for a non-compliant period.
-- Whether any change management strategy is enabled.
-- Which change management strategy is enabled.
 - If changes are pending due to change management controls.
+When combined with other metrics (`change_management_next_change_eta`, `change_management_permissive_remaining`), this can be used to notify SRE when an upcoming permissive window is going to initiate changes and whether changes are still pending as a permissive window closes.

 ### Change Management Hierarchy
 Material changes to worker-nodes are constrained by change management policies in their associated resource AND